MicrosoftDocs/win32/desktop-src/shell/schema-librarydescription.md

 # libraryDescription Element (Library Schema)

-The <libraryDescription&gt; element is the top-level container for the library definition.
+The <libraryDescription> element is the top-level container for the library definition.
 This element is required.

 ## Syntax